Conforming Loan Underwriting Guidelines: What You Need To Know in 2025

 What Are Conforming Loans?

-Why does that matter?
-Because lenders are more likely to offer low rates, smaller down payments, and better terms if they know the loan can be sold later.
-That’s why most buyers choose conforming loans.
+This is important because lenders are more inclined to provide lower interest rates, smaller down payments, and better terms when they know they can sell the loan later.
+That’s why many first-time homebuyers prefer conforming mortgages.

 Are Conforming Loans Government-Backed?